-As if to drive my point home, Future was recently called out for insulting his ex Ciara and saying her husband (Seattle Seahawks quarterback Russell Wilson) is “not a real man.”
+As if to drive my point home, the Internet recently called out Future for insulting his ex Ciara and saying her husband (Seattle Seahawks quarterback Russell Wilson) is “not a real man.”
 Slamming your ex's new dude is in the first paragraph of the Competitive Breakup Handbook™️.
 No matter who your old girl is dating, you’re contractually obligated to attack his masculinity.
-Last Christmas I drunkenly tweeted about how I could beat my ex-girlfriend's fiancé in an MMA match.
+Last Christmas, I drunkenly tweeted about how I could beat my ex-girlfriend's fiancé in an MMA match.
 Despite its inaccuracy, I was legally required to say it.

 The game of competitive breakups has changed forever because Future released the new Bible for ‘em.
 January 2019 will go down in history as when Future gave confidence to millions of fuckboys who already had too much confidence to begin with.
 Beautiful.

 All hail Future, the patron saint of male pettiness.